vogt4nick/austrian-german/docs/index.md

 | ihr war**ats**      | ihr wäret       |
 | sie war**atn**      | sie wäre        |

-You can conjugate every verb into the Konjunktiv II using these verb endings.
-I find 80% of the usage comes from five verbs.
+I find 80% of time I use only five verbs with the Konjunktiv II.
 Sein is one of those verbs, conjugated above.
 The remaining four follow below.

 | haben            | gehen            | tun             | wollen            |
 | :--------------- | :--------------- | :-------------- | :---------------- |